Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-basics-error-handling.md

   - javascript
 ---

-When it comes to writing code that is not breaking, we have to address error handling.
+When writing solid code, we have to address error handling.

 In JavaScript, this is managed through exceptions.
 But before we dive into those, let's look and see what happens when we introduce some faulty code.